-When planning to buy a cold Laser therapy device, certain important factors have to be kept in mind depending on your needs and requirements, like duration for which the machine provides cryotherapy, manual or automatic operations, durability, and life of the machine, etc. Check out our list of top 7 cryotherapy machines that have been carefully selected, keeping the above factors as the main criteria for listing.
+When planning to buy a cold laser therapy device, certain important factors have to be kept in mind, depending on your needs and requirements, like duration of therapy—time frame for which the machine provides cryotherapy, manual or automatic operations, durability, and life of the machine, etc. Check out our list of top 7 cryotherapy machines that have been carefully selected, keeping the above factors as the main criteria for listing.

 Best Ice Therapy Machines

 Ossur Cold Rush Therapy Machine measures 16.2 x 12.2 x 10 inches and weighs just 4.6 lbs.
 The lightweight and compact feature of the machine makes it easy to move around.
 It features a durable motor and offers the highest ice-to-water ratio in the industry.

 It is designed to produce less heat transfer from the motor to the water combine and thus ensures prolonged cold therapy for up to 6 hours continuously.
 This cold therapy machine provides consistent cooling and excellent compression, even to high elevations, and is ideal for post-injury treatment.
 Watch this video for a thorough understanding of the product.